South Acton Station

 Station amenities will include new canopies, passenger shelters, benches and windscreens, signage, train approach warning system, variable message signs, and platform lighting.
 The station will be equipped with closed circuit television (CCTV) video surveillance cameras, police emergency call boxes, and public telephones.

-The contract for the construction of the new South Acton station was advertised in the spring of 2012 and McCourt Construction was awarded a contract in late Fall 2012.
-A notice to proceed has since been issued with construction to commence in the spring of 2013.
-Completion is anticipated in Fall 2014.
+The contract for the construction of the new South Acton Station was advertised in the spring of 2012 and McCourt Construction was awarded a contract in late Fall 2012.
+A notice to proceed was issued and construction commenced in the spring of 2013.
+The new station opened for service on December 21, 2015.
+Construction is expected to be completed by mid-2016.